YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Budget questions such as hair transplant cost in Turkey and financial planning are separate from the surgical judgment inside the quote.
 A calculator can help with budget expectations, but it cannot tell whether the grafts are being used safely.

-Why can two clinics quote different graft numbers?
+Why do clinics quote different graft numbers?

 Some differences are clinically reasonable.
 Hair shaft thickness, curl, donor density, recipient area size, skin contrast, age, medication history, and future loss pattern all change the plan.
 I discuss these variables when I explain how graft numbers are calculated.